 The legendary Sleazer — Sleazy Caesar — at Dundas and Carlaw is a perennial favourite of the city's best-of lists.
 Why all the hype?
 For starters, it includes a double shot of vodka and a boatload of accoutrements including a skewer of giant pickles, beans and a pepperette.
 But the real magic is in the rim job.
 "We changed our rimmer this summer from Cool Ranch Doritos to Crunchy Cheetos," says Ruben Vina of Dundas and Carlaw.
 Enough said — we're sold!

 MAPLE LEAF TAVERN

-An experience unto itself, Maple Leaf Tavern's Caesar begins with the bar making its own fresh vegetable clam juice from housemade, cold-pressed vegetable juice and clam stock.
-The standard addition is eschewed for gin, Bombay Sapphire in particular.
+An experience unto itself, Maple Leaf Tavern's Caesar begins with house-made, cold-pressed vegetable juice and clam stock for their fresh vegetable-clam base.
+The standard vodka addition is swapped for Bombay Sapphire gin.
+The Tavern's Caesar is garnished with a cucumber and rimmed with coriander salt for an aromatic twist on the classic drink.
 The result is light, fresh, fragrant and sweet, with a hint of heat.
-In honour of National Caesar Day, Maple Leaf Tavern will be offering a free beer chaser with every Caesar.

 955 Gerrard St. E

 Have a bar with a caesar that we should feature?
 Send the details our way!